-Should the roof become stained, then we recommend the use of Formula 409 or a similar cleaner.
+Should the roof become stained, then we recommended the use of Formula 409 or a similar cleaner.
 Again, just follow the instructions on the container.
 For mildew stains, Tilex does an excellent job of breaking it down and getting rid of the mildew.

 For more stubborn stains, mineral spirits, paint thinner, or white gas can be used.
 Please remember that when using these types of products, never pour them directly on the roof.
 Pour them onto a rag and then wipe off the stain.
 Also, never leave a solvent soaked rag on the roof.
-Please exercise caution when working with these solvents, as excessive solvent contact with the rubber can cause a temporary swelling of the rubber.
+Please exercise caution when working with these solvents, as excessive solvent contacts with the rubber can cause a temporary swelling of the rubber.
+When resealing use only sealers intended for use with rubber roofs.